DaTerminators/Discord-Rich-Presence/README.md

 I go to bed at 22pm if there's work tomorrow, and wake up 7am.
 If it's not work tomorrow, I go to bed at 23pm and wake up the next day 10am.

 If you wa suppprt the development, please feel free to open a pull request.

+## Maintainers
+@Looney-Dev - Owner of this repository